 You don’t want to punish the bird by hitting the cage and you certainly don’t want to hit your parrot.
 Some Conure owners find that pulling their hand away and startling the bird works for them, but this is a risky practice and can end up making the problem worse because the bird becomes scared and skittish.

 Trick training is a wonderful way to bond with your Green Cheek Conure and eliminate biting, however training these two commands is only the beginning and if you train them incorrectly they can make the biting problem worse.
 The best advice is to seek the skills of a bird training professional.
-Visit Birdtricks.com where they offer a comprehensive program on training your Green Cheek Conure and eliminating the biting behavior forever.
+Visit us at Birdtricks.com where we will offer a comprehensive program on training your Green Cheek Conure and eliminating the problem behaviors forever.